scramblr/iphm_servers/README.md

 IP Spoofing / IPHM IP Header Modification Testing

 # ----[ Requirements to test for IP Spoofing ]----
+You will need: 2 Servers.
+One random server to send spoofed packets to, and one server that's capable of IP spoofing.
+You will also need to know how to copy and paste.
 # 1.) tcpdump Server: Can be any server that is able to run tcpdump.
 Does not need to be able to spoof.
 # 2.)
 Your IP Spoof (IPHM) Server, with "scapy" or "python-scapy" installed on it.